cschech/CBSD/README.md

 [3] Filesystems using optical WORM robotic disc libraries existed at the time of Plan 9's development (e.g. "Ken's filesystem").
 Optical drives have notably disappeared from consumer devices despite having the same WORM property, and of course now we also have blockchains, ZFS, and IPFS.

 [4] A simple counting argument suffices to show that signature-based methods alone are not enough to detect the presence of malware due to the possibility of arbitrary encoding and polymorphism.
+Cf. "tripwire".

+[5] We solved the byzantine generals problem (Bitcoin), but we can't get this right.

+[5] Light-hearted fictional scenarios that are enjoyable and illustrative of some of the problems:

+1. Putting a copy of the current unpatched version of OpenBSD inside the computer center from "Colossus: The Forbin Project" (1970).
+2. Burning it into firmware that controls a nuclear power plant cooling pump (akin to Michael Mann's Blackhat), or using it to control commercial or government (manned or unmanned space launch systems, or life support systems on space stations).
+HAL9000 with a twist.

 # My initial bug report to the OpenBSD mailing list: